-- b. site visits to companies.
-This can easily be implemented by organizing the visit, as a part of a lecture.
-This is already implemented in the EU HEIs.
-It allows the students, together with the lecture, to visit the company to observe more directly the management processes.
-And from another point of view, it gives the company the possibility to meet and select the best students by giving the practical tasks during the visits. - c. internships.
+- site visits to companies.
+This can easily be implemented by organizing the visit, which is integrated into the lecture.
+This actively being implemented in EU HEIs.
+This gives an opportunity for the students, together with the lecture, to visit the company in order to see practically the management processes.
+And from another point of view, gives the company possibility to meet and select the best students by giving the practical tasks on the meeting. - 3.
+Internships.
 Business always needs high-quality human resources this is the main attraction point for them and business can contribute to the preparation of such.
 University is the main source of high-quality human resources (students, future employees).
-Therefore, it is very important during the development of new study courses or upgrading the existing once - to involve business companies, other related industry stakeholders that can contribute to the efficient development of study course content. - 3.
-It is recommended to consider the industrial PhD program in Montenegro and at UoM, in order to grow human resources for business.
+Therefore, it is very important during the development of new study courses or upgrading the existing once to involve business companies, other related industry stakeholders that can contribute for the efficient development of study course content.
+Effective employment of newly developed I&E infrastructure to attract business attention on innovation space that could be used solving their problems or development of new solutions.
+It is recommended to consider the industrial PhD possibility in the Country and HEIs, in order to grow human resources for business.
 Another way of attracting business, could be real employment of I&E infrastructure for solving real business problem.
-Renting I&E space for business (with the supervision of UoM representative) - so that the engineers of the company would come and use the infrastructure of it (this can help to keep close contact with company in the future). - 4.
-New initiatives involving regions, cities, and businesses to solve countries, city, society challenges.
-Students' interdisciplinary teams have to work together with business, city representatives, or mentors (for example hackathons).
-Hackathons are the initiative where students alone or groups of students can work together on solving regional, city, societal or governmental challenges by creating, developing and prototyping ideas with the practical approach. - 5.
-Very praiseworthy the collaboration initiative with business and innovation centre IEC Tehnopolis, which needs to be continued and even more extended for more possibilities of business-science collaboration in all the levels (study process, research and businesses).
-It is highly recommended to encourage collaboration with other centres from Montenegro, which are not strategically linked to the University of Montenegro. - 6.
-If it is relevant for UoM, the internal department (like Technology Transfer Office TTO, Research department) responsible for business and science cooperation can bridge UoM with the required business representatives.
-If the UoM does not have the department, responsible for science-business collaboration - this could be a good occasion to start the discussion with the UoM management to establish one.
+Renting I&E space for business (with the supervision of UoM representative) so that the engineers of the company would come and use the infrastructure of it (this can help to keep close contact with company in the future). - 4.
+New initiatives involving regions, cities, business to solve countries, city, society challenges.
+Students' interdisciplinary teams has to work together with business, city representatives, or mentors.
+Hackathons are the initiative where students alone or group of students can work together on solving regional, city, societal or governmental challenges by creating, developing and prototyping ideas with the practical approach. - 5.
+If it is relevant for UoV and UoT, the internal department (Technology Transfer Office TTO, Research department) responsible for business and science cooperation can bridge you with the required business representatives.
+If the HEI does not have the department, responsible for science-business collaboration this could be a good occasion to start discussion with the HEIs authority to establish such one.

-- 3.2.5.
+1.2.
 The main milestones

-- 1. Revised and upgraded study courses.
+- 1. Revised and upgraded study courses

-- 2. Developed I&E centre.
+- 2. Developed I&E centre

-- 3. Developed new study courses.
+- 3. Developed new study courses

-- 4. Developed alumni database.
+- 4. Developed alumni database

-- 5. Constantly engage business into UoM processes.
+- 5. Constantly engage business into HEIs processes

-- 6. Proactively promote the mobility.
+- 6. Proactively promote the mobility

-- 7. Development of cross-discipline (digital as well) ecosystems.
+- 7. Development of cross-discipline (digital as well) ecosystems

-- 8. Establishment of the TTO recommendation not necessary within the project.
+8. Establishment of the TTO - recommendation not necessary within the project.